AlloyTools/org.alloytools.alloy/README.md

 # TL;DR

-Checkout the project and type ./gradlew.
+Checkout the project and type `./gradlew build`.
 You find the executable JAR in org.alloytools.alloy.dist/target/org.alloytools.alloy.dist.jar after the build has finished.

      $ java version           # requires 1.8 (and NOT 1.9, gradle does not run on 1.9)
      java version "1.8.0_144"